 Policy Objectives

+The purpose of the policy is to:

+To protect the interests of both public donors and the beneficiaries

+Facilitate well organised collections by bona fide charitable institutions and to ensure that good standards are met

+Prevent unlicensed collections from taking place

+Provide guidance on the application of the law relating to charitable collections

+Detail the requirements that charitable organisations, promoters and collectors must meet before, during and after collections take place.

-2.1 This policy is designed to ensure that:
+The policy is designed to ensure that:

-Applications are made in a timely way, neither too early nor too late;

-Ensuring impartiality and fairness in determining applications;
+There is transparency, consistency and fairness in determining applications

-Accommodating all eligible requests, subject to capacity, and bearing in mind that certain days and locations are especially sought after;
+Accommodating all eligible requests, subject to capacity, and bearing in mind that certain days and locations are especially sought after

-Providing equality of opportunity for prospective collectors;
+Providing equality of opportunity for prospective collectors

-Avoid nuisance being caused to the public;
+Avoid nuisance being caused to the public

-Setting fair maximum limits for applicants; and
+Setting fair maximum limits for applicants

-Achieving a fair balance between local and national causes.
+Achieving a fair balance between local and national causes

 STREET COLLECTIONS

+3.1 Introduction

-3.1 East Staffordshire Borough Council regulates charitable collections in the street.
+3.2 East Staffordshire Borough Council regulates charitable collections in the street.
 Any collection, whether cash, direct debit pledges or property, undertaken in any street or public place, should be licensed by the relevant Local Authority in accordance with the Police, Factories, etc (Miscellaneous Provisions) Act 1916 as amended by the Local Government Act 1972.

-3.2 Charitable collections in stores, supermarkets or on private land do not require a Street Collection permit from the Council.
+3.3 Charitable collections in stores, supermarkets or on private land do not require a Street Collection permit from the Council.
 Collections will however require the permission from the store or private land owner to allow the collection to take place.